blackhorsewu/cncweld/README.md

 CNCWELD uses GRBL to drive its CNC mechanism.

+#### Install Arduino IDE

+To install the Arduino IDE in Ubuntu 20.04, just do
+`sudo apt-get install arduino`

+#### Download GRBL for Arduino Mega 2560

+Download [this](https://github.com/gnea/grbl-Mega) particular version of GRBL, Download ZIP.

+Then unzip this file.

+#### Flash (install) GRBL onto Arduino Mega 2560

+In the Arduino IDE, click Tools > Board > Arduino Mega 2560.

+Sketch > Import Library ... > Add Library > then choose the downloaded GRBL file.

+Then, Sketch > Import Library > under contributed choose grbl.

+Then, Sketch > Verify/Compile.

+Then, File > Upload.

+#### Check GRBL is uploaded onto Arduino Mega 2560

+Tools > Serial Monitor.

+Input `$$` to the Monitor.

 Pictures of the stepper motors, drivers, lead screws, limit switches and the Arduino should be inserted here.

 |![Pinout](images/grbl-mega-5X%20pinout.jpeg)|